Swords or plowshares –

 The right words can be either.
 I story-tell to distill everyday divinity – to queer the ordinary and to glorify the queer.
 I write, I speak, and I preach.
 Right now, I’m drafting a novel.

-I belong to immigrant parents, to my brother, and to my wife.
-I live on Wabanaki land in the rural half of a town named for its marsh grass.
+I’m a mother, wife, and sister, and I belong to immigrant parents.
+I live on Wabanaki land in a town named for its marsh grass.
 And I’m a queer Asian American, a Dao-curious Christian, and an evangelical escapee.
 I build bridges with urgency because I know that our legs are restless and our hearts are hungry.

 Yes – yours, too.